The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

 Are Your Gutters Crying Out for Help?

-How do you know when it’s time to fix gutters?
+How do you know when it’s time to address gutter problems?
 Watch for these warning signals:

-- Loose gutter brackets or hangers that have detached from the fascia board of your roof
+• Loose brackets or hangers that have detached from the fascia board of your roof

-Spotting these common gutter problems early can save you thousands in potential water damage repairs.
+Spotting these common problems early can save you thousands in potential water damage.

 At some point, a temporary fix like patching your gutter system becomes like putting band-aids on a broken arm – you’re technically addressing the issue, but you’re not solving the problem.